stefanbund/MADSPortfolio/README.md

 # Portfolio of Data Science Projects for Stefan Bund
 During my degree at University of Michigan I produced these data science projects (Masters in Applied Data Science, MADS)
 ## How Do Seasons Impact Markets?
-A study in limit order books in cryptocurrency markets, and their tightly correlated behavior with economic announcements.
+A study in asset prices, and tightly correlated behavior between sell volume and pessimistic economic announcements.
 + [SlideDoc presentation](https://github.com/stefanbund/MADSPortfolio/blob/main/04-Liang-Yau-Bund_2023winter.pptx.pdf)

 ## Can the United States Decouple from Chinese Exports?